Dauphin Island, Alabama: History

-Serpentine shell middens, perhaps 1,500 years old, attest to at least seasonal occupation by the Native American Mississippian Mound Builder culture.
+Serpentine shell middens, perhaps 1,500 years old, attest to at least seasonal occupation by the American Indian Mississippian Mound Builder culture.
 Shell Mound Park, along the island's northern shore, is administered by the Alabama Marine Resources Division.

 In 1519, the Spanish explorer Alonso Álvarez de Pineda was the first documented European to visit, staying long enough to map the island with remarkable accuracy.

-The island's French history began on January 31, 1699, when the explorer Pierre Le Moyne, sieur d'Iberville, one of the founders of French Louisiana, arrived at Mobile Bay and anchored near the island on his way to explore the mouth of the Mississippi River.
-D'Iberville mistakenly named it Île du Massacre (Massacre Island) because of a large pile of human skeletons discovered there.
+On January 31, 1699, when the French explorer Pierre Le Moyne, sieur d'Iberville, one of the founders of French Louisiana, arrived at Mobile Bay and anchored near the island on his way to explore the mouth of the Mississippi River.
+D'Iberville mistakenly named it "Île du Massacre" (Massacre Island) because of a large pile of human skeletons discovered there.
 In reality, the site was a Mississippian burial mound which had been broken open by a hurricane, not a massacre site; however, the dramatic misnomer stuck.

 D'Iberville later established a port for Fort Louis de La Louisiane on the island due to its abundant timber, reliable supply of fresh water, and deep-water harbor.
 The settlement consisted of a fort, a chapel, government-owned warehouses, and residences.

 The island served as a major trading depot where goods from Saint-Domingue (Haiti), Mexico, Cuba and France were unloaded and a short-lived fur trade was conducted.
 Before a channel was dredged, Mobile Bay was too shallow and its sandbars too treacherous for ocean-going vessels to travel up the bay and Mobile River to Fort Louis de La Louisiane.
 Thus, smaller boats carried the cargo within Mobile Bay to and from Dauphin Island.

+The name was changed to "Île du Dauphine" (or Dauphin island) around 1707 to honor the French heir apparent.
+At that time, the heir was Louis XIV's great-grandson, who would later become King Louis XV of France.